AprendizajeProfundo/ModelosBayesianosEvaluacionDocente/README.md

 # Bayesian Multifaceted Models for professor Evaluation.

-The repository contains the codes of the project:
+The repository contains the software codes of the project:

 # Development and implementation of a multifaceted item response model for analysis of Teacher evaluation at the National University of Colombia-Bogotá
 Código Hermes:	36008